facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 `format`    | A function that formats the HTML output.
 The function should return a string as HTML.
 `validator` | An optional parameter that is used to provide a function to validate custom fence parameters.

+!!! warning "Logging"
+    When a custom fence fails, the error will be swallowed up and the error will be handled gracefully.
+If logging is desired, custom logging should be added into the custom function.
+SuperFences will not provide any.

 !!! new "New in 7.0"
     Starting in 7.0, you can override the base fence logic (the syntax highlighter) by specifying the custom fence with a name of `*`.
 This means that if a fence does not match any other custom fences, the default, fallback fence